 Most insurers will protect the landlord against loss of rent in the event of a covered loss.
-For example: A tree crashes through the roof, your tenants can’t stay there, and don’t pay rent.
-But, you won’t have coverage if your tenant can’t pay the rent because of a job loss or financial problem.
+For example: A tree falls on the house, your tenants can't stay there, and don't pay rent.
+But, you won't have coverage if your tenant can't pay the rent because of a job loss or financial problem.

 Does landlord insurance cover tenant damage?

 Typically, yes.
 To avoid these types of situations, landlords generally require a security deposit to pay for damages by a tenant.

 Does landlord insurance cover the cost of evicting a tenant?

 Insurers usually don't cover eviction costs.
 However, eviction insurance can be purchased separately from other companies.